kubaspatny/OpenDayApp/Notes.md

 - User#removeEvent(): You must remove the event object from db as well!
 Do it in a service.
 - Event#removeRoute(): You must remove the route object from db as well!
 Do it in a service.
 - Route#removeStation(): You must remove the station object from db as well!
 Do it in a service.
+- Route#removeStationManager(): MANAGER MUST BE REMOVED FROM LIST, but also ROUTE MUST BE REMOVED FROM THE USER !!!